datafold/demo/README.md

 - BigQuery specific
   - `BigQuery - Demo` data connection
   - `Coalesce-Demo-BigQuery` CI integration for the `BigQuery - Demo` data connection and the `master-bigquery` branch
+- Dremio specific
+  - `Dremio-Demo` data connection
+  - `Coalesce-Demo-Dremio` CI integration for the `Dremio-Demo` data connection and the `master-dremio` branch

 ## Running this project in a custom environment
 To get up and running with this project: